Efficient Decoding Methods for Language Models on Encrypted Data: Method

 \begin{proof} The \gls{CDF} of $\mathrm{Beta}(\alpha, 1)$ is $F_{\mathrm{Beta}(\alpha, 1)}(x) = x^{\alpha}$.
 The requirement $\PP(\GG > p) = p$ holds if and only if $F_{\mathrm{Beta}(\alpha, 1)}(p) = 1 - p$.
 Thus, $p^{\alpha} = 1 - p$, or alternatively, $\alpha = \frac{\ln(1-p)}{\ln(p)}$. \end{proof} \begin{observation} \Cref{lem:beta} targets $\PP(\GG > p) = p$.
 We can generalize this result by asking $\PP(\GG > p) = q$ for any $q \in [0,1]$, which yields $\alpha = \frac{\ln(1-q)}{\ln(p)}$ \end{observation}

 \Cref{alg:nucleus} introduces a single‐shot, nucleus-restricted sampling routine based on \Cref{lem:beta}.
 It starts by draw $\GG\sim{}\mathrm{Beta}(\alpha, \beta)$ (Line 4).
 Subsequently, we form the ``cut-noise'' logits at Line 5, so that only those tokens whose cumulative mass exceeds $p$ can potentially become the maximum.
 Finally, the algorithm executes a single invocation of \cutmax at Line 6 to homomorphically recover the one-hot encrypted sample from the nucleus set.
-To summarize, we introduced a one-shot nucleus sampling algorithm that costs only one \cutmax when evaluated over \gls{HE}.
+To summarize, we introduced a one-shot nucleus sampling algorithm whose polynomial formulation requires only a single \cutmax evaluation under HE, while maintaining exact distributional behavior and full HE compatibility.